oliveira-andre-unilu/Extractional_Documentation/docs/System Overview/Validations.md

 Once you have achieved to do all the different steps, you will have two choices, you can either save the current entry or you could release it.
-Please, pay attention that to release one validation you need to have the rights to do it, more information about releasing a document is available in the [following chapter].
+Please, pay attention that to release one validation you need to have the rights to do it.

 To save the validation, you will need to click on the \"Save values\" button, which can be seen in the bottom left corner of the Data